-I offer two links to each product.
-One is the Tip Jar version, which – at no additional cost to you – will put a little money in my pocket.
-I’d appreciate you using these links if you’re comfortable with it.
-A little extra income makes it easier for me to keep bringing you all the information on this site.
+The links here will — at no additional cost to you — put a little money in my pocket.
+I’d appreciate you using them if you’re comfortable with it.
+A little extra income makes it easier for me to keep bringing you all the information and training here.

 If you have any questions or want more information, please feel free to contact me.